AndreasVikk/html/README.md

 - JavaScript (for future)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [AFL-3.0 License](https://opensource.org/licenses/AFL-3.0).